linkeddatacenter/advisorlens.com/content/en/docs/how it works.md

 LLM -> answers
 ```

 The image shows how AdvisorLens works: the AdvisorLens model parses proprietary data, detect semantics and store it in a knowledge graph.
-Then the model receives the user question and search it in the semanti knowledge base.
+Then the model receives the user question and search it in the semantic knowledge base.
 It retrieves the top relevant documents and prompt the original question and information to LLM which leads LLM to generate an accurate answer.

 AdvisorLens use two systems to obtain external data: